relab/thesis-proposals/2022/homomorphic-signatures.md

 This characteristic enables services over signed datasets without revealing more than necessary to the verifiers.

 For instance, consider the image below based on this [slides](#reading-material).
-In the following scenario, a student (e.g., Bob) graduates at the University of Stavanger and gets a signed certificate.
+In the scenario below, a student (e.g., Bob) graduates at the University of Stavanger and gets a signed certificate.
 Later on, the student would like to apply for a loan for his master's in another country, but for that, he would need to submit his grades to the Educational Loan Fund somehow, so they would be able to check if the student fulfills the requirements to get the loan.